AvsheshSavani7/userlink-chatroom/DEPLOY_INSTRUCTIONS.md

   - Ensure the `.env.production` file has the correct API path
   - Verify that the API function is properly installed with dependencies

-- **CORS Issues**: If you encounter CORS errors, check the JSON Server configuration in the function file.
+- **CORS Issues**: If you encounter CORS errors, our Express API has CORS configured, but you may need to modify the CORS configuration in the function file for specific needs.